- Aesthetic Challenges

 A. Selecting Design Professionals

-When a building project is initiated by an agency representing the public, the selection of a qualified building professional becomes a reflection of how tax dollars will be spent.
-When selecting a design professional, a public owner's primary concerns are to get the best available design services and outcome, and to conduct a fair and equitable selection process.
+When a building project is initiated by an agency representing the public, the selection of qualified building professionals becomes a reflection of how tax dollars will be spent.
+When selecting design professionals, a public owner's primary concerns is to conduct a fair and equitable selection process to get the best available design services.
 Once that selection has been made, it is then the responsibility of the agency to negotiate the best value for those services; but first, the selection panel should ensure the selection of the best available firm for the project.
-A building project is a long-term investment, and the realized, built project will be a testament to how well thought-out the selection process is.
+A building is a long-term investment, and the realized, built project will be a testament to how well thought-out the selection process is.

 For public projects, there are two main methods for selecting design professionals: Qualifications-Based Selection and Design Competitions—a third method is a hybrid of the two with competitors selected by qualification, and made by selection by design proposals, often compensated efforts.
 In either method, the individuals responsible for selecting the design professional should have an understanding of the needs of a specific project and should be able to evaluate the achievements of the potential firms.
 Selection panels evaluate firms on criteria such as previous experience, past performance, portfolio review, awards and recognitions, level of commitment to project, and overall customer service.

 To ensure the selection panel will make a well informed choice, it is important that any procurement for professional design services take into consideration:

 Qualifications-Based Selection—When a building project is initiated by an agency representing the public, the selection of a qualified building professional becomes even more important.
 When selecting a design professional, a public owner's primary concerns are to get the best available design services, and conduct a fair and equitable selection process.
 Federal project solicitations are announced in FedBizOpps.gov, a website that lists government-wide notices for all types of services.